INVESTIGATION NOTICE: Girard S - GuruFocus.com

-Girard Sharp, LLP and Malmfeldt Law Group P.C., national investment, securities, and consumer class action firms, announce that they are investigating securities claims on behalf of investors who acquired stock in TriplePoint (NYSE: TPVG).
+Girard Sharp, LLP and Malmfeldt Law Group P.C., national investment, securities, and consumer class action firms, announce that they are investigating securities claims on behalf of unitholders of Icahn Enterprises L.P.(NASDAQ: IEP).

 Why Girard Sharp?